- Latin America

 Where can I get my own international health insurance if I need to?

 Quality, affordable international health insurance can be purchased from any number of providers, many of whom specialize in international travel insurance.
 These plans are usually far less expensive than plans offered by domestic insurance companies in the U.S. Longterm international health insurance typically ranges from $ 50-60 USD per month for those under 50 years old, though some basic plans can be found for less.
-Some popular providers include HTH Worldwide and STA Travel; there are many providers and options, so it's incumbent on you to research your options thoroughly.
+One popular provider is HTH Worldwide; there are many providers and options, so it's incumbent on you to research your options thoroughly.
 Visit their websites and research your options.
 You are looking for long-term insurance, 6 – 12 months, not the daily insurance one takes out for a week vacation.

 We also recommend consulting your current provider to inquire as to whether you may already have coverage overseas, and/or whether they offer international insurance.
 If you are covered on a family policy held by your parent or guardian, check with the insurance carrier to make sure that your coverage will continue while you are on the program and/or out of the country.
 Again, even if your domestic provider offers international health insurance, it may be 3-5 times more expensive than plans available from companies specializing in international long-term care.